PiKV: KV Cache Management System for Mixture of Experts: Methodology

 All components are executed in an asynchronous pipeline orchestrated by a general decoding loop, as shown in Algorithm~\ref{alg:pikv-framework}.
 Each submodule operates independently but passes metadata to adjacent stages to inform decisions.
-The comprehensive system architecture is illustrated in Figure~\ref{fig:framework}, while detailed ablation studies demonstrating the contribution of each component are presented in Figure~\ref{fig:ablation_study}.

 We now describe each module and its underlying theoretical and system-level formulation.